Our past is all around us here in Phoenix. Take a hike through history on these desert trails with ancient petroglyph

 Petroglyphs—rock carvings made by scratching away the dark layer of a rock’s surface to reveal the lighter rock underneath—in this region vary from several hundred to more than 7,000 years of age.
-Here's where to see.left behind by ancient native civilizations can still be seen today.
+Here's where to see the creations left behind by ancient native civilizations.

 This trail is regarded as the best South Mountain trail for petroglyph sightings.
 Holbert Trail, rated as a difficult hike, also connects hikers to Dobbins Lookout, a popular spot for panoramic views of the city.